mitsuhiko/procspawn/README.md

 serializable objects.
 The return value from the spawned closure also must be serializable and can then be retrieved from the returned join handle.

-If the spawned functiom causes a panic it will also be serialized across the process boundaries.
+If the spawned function causes a panic it will also be serialized across the process boundaries.

 ## Example